-- 5. The City, through LBPD, has a history of targeting disabled, homeless persons for increased law enforcement, harassment, and scrutiny and has been put on notice that such conduct violates the rights of these disabled, homeless individuals. - 6.
-In December 2008, the ACLU of Southern California and co-counsel filed suit on behalf of several disabled, homeless individuals challenging the City's policy and practice of enforcing Laguna Beach Municipal Code ("L.B.M.C.") section 18.04.020 against disabled, homeless persons in a manner that criminalized sleeping in all public places at night and conducting "sweeps" of beaches, parks, and other public places at night and in the early morning to wake and harass sleeping homeless persons, as well as other enforcement tactics that targeted disabled, homeless individuals.
+- 38. The City, through LBPD, has a history of targeting disabled, homeless persons for increased law enforcement, harassment, and scrutiny and has been put on notice that such conduct violates the rights of these disabled, homeless individuals. - 39.
+In December 2008, the ACLU of Southern California and co-counsel filed suit on behalf of several disabled, homeless individuals challenging the City's policy and practice of enforcing Laguna Beach Municipal Code ("L.B.M.C.") section 18.04.0201 against disabled, homeless persons in a manner that criminalized sleeping in all public places at night and conducting "sweeps" of beaches, parks, and other public places at night and in the early morning to wake and harass sleeping homeless persons, as well as other enforcement tactics that targeted disabled, homeless individuals.
 Sipprelle v.
 City of Laguna Beach, No. 08-01447 (C.D.
 Cal. filed Dec.
 23, 2008).
-The lawsuit sought injunctive and declaratory relief and included claims for violating plaintiffs' rights to due process, freedom from cruel and unusual punishment, and under Title II of the ADA.
+The lawsuit sought injunctive and declaratory relief and included claims for violating plaintiffs' rights to due process, freedom from cruel and unusual punishment, and under Title II of the ADA. - 40.
+The case settled extremely quickly, without any decision from the Court.

-&lt;sup>4 L.B.M.C. section 18.04.020 provided that "No person shall pitch a tent or camp or sleep upon any beach, park, public street, alley or passageway, or sleep in any automobile parked at any place within the city; provided that between the hours of seven a.m. and seven p.m. it shall not be unlawful to sleep upon any beach within the city."

-- 7. The case settled extremely quickly, without any decision from the Court.
 In March 2009, the City of Laguna Beach repealed portions of L.B.M.C. section 18.04.020 pertaining to camping and sleeping in public places.
+In the settlement agreement, Defendants further agreed to limit enforcement of Penal Code section 647(e) against homeless persons for camping or sleeping in public for a period of two years.

+1 L.B.M.C. section 18.04.020 provided that "No person shall pitch a tent or camp or sleep upon any beach, park, public street, alley or passageway, or sleep in any automobile parked at any place within the city; provided that between the hours of seven a.m. and seven p.m. it shall not be unlawful to sleep upon any beach within the city."

-In the settlement agreement, Defendants further agreed to limit enforcement of Penal Code section 647(e) against homeless persons for camping or sleeping in public for a period of two years. - 8.
-Despite the lawsuit and settlement, in November 2009, the City enacted L.B.M.C. section 8.30.030, a new ordinance prohibiting camping and sleeping in public areas, criminalizing the same involuntary activity as that prohibited by the repealed L.B.M.C. section 18.04.020.
+41. Despite the lawsuit and settlement, in November 2009, the City enacted L.B.M.C. section 8.30.030, a new ordinance prohibiting camping and sleeping in public areas, criminalizing the same involuntary activity as that prohibited by the repealed L.B.M.C. section 18.04.020.
 LAGUNA BEACH, CAL., CODE § 8.30.030 (the "New Ordinance").
 Specifically, the New Ordinance makes it unlawful to sleep in public parks and beaches at night, on any public street or sidewalk, or on City property and to camp in any public place.
 Camping is defined broadly to include "residing in or using any public areas for living accommodation or lodging purposes . . . with one's possessions or while storing one's possessions."
 LAGUNA BEACH, CAL., CODE § 8.30.020.
 While the definition of camping excludes "merely sleeping outside or the use of a blanket, towel, or mat," id., given the broad language prohibiting residing in public areas with possessions and the extent of the separate sleeping prohibition, it is impracticable for an unsheltered homeless individual to sleep in compliance with the ordinance.